StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 You can go 1 by 1 or select a small group and change the value.

-To do this click on the first value and while holding down the Shift key, click on the last result you want to choose.
+To do this click on the first value and **while holding down** the `Shift key`, click on the last result you want to choose.

 Then Press Enter and type a random value such as 5.
 Check if the [Aspect Ratio has changed](https://i.imgur.com/bztZdSh.png) in the game.